kstenerud/concise-encoding/cte-specification.md

 #### Base-10 Notation

 The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent (using `+` for positive and `-` for negative).
-The exponent's sign character may be omitted if it's positive.
+The exponent's sign character can be omitted if it's positive.
 The exponent portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
 Values should be normalized (only one digit to the left of the decimal point) when using exponential notation.

  * `6.411e+9` = 6411000000
  * `6.411e9` = 6411000000